crimeraaa/dst-shellbells/README.md

 ## The "t" values

 The second value each note table has a `t = (number)` value.
 This actually represents distance away from the starting point, which is by default your cursor's position.
 It's a way to loosely map "time" for lack of better word.
 There is no standardization here and this file is actually quite confusing to me because I can't see a pattern in the values immediately.
 But I can tell you this tune is in 3/4 time, in the key of G Minor.
-If we simply used

 To spawn `notetable_dsmaintheme`, simply type `c_shellsfromtable()` as is, in the console.